-c Under the Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons in All Its Aspects, every Member State has committed itself to establish a national coordination agency on small arms; make illicit gun production/possession a criminal offence, and keep track of officially held guns.
+&lt;sup>c Under the Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons in All Its Aspects, every Member State has committed itself to establish a national coordination agency on small arms; make illicit gun production/possession a criminal offence, and keep track of officially held guns.
 In addition, information on the existence and operation of national control mechanisms of small arms and light weapons is monitored by the Coordinating Action on Small Arms mechanism.

-Table 4 Proposed indicators: relief and recovery
+Table 4Proposed indicators: relief and recovery

-Type of indicator Indicator/cluster Specific consideration/criteria Feasibility indicator group Goal Women's and girls' specific reprodupost-conflict situations active health needs are met in conflict and Impact Indicator 21 (a): Maternal mortality Maternal mortality is an important proxy for women's access to reproductive health services during and after conflict, as well as an indicator of their overall well-being.
-This indicator is currently tracked under Millennium Development Goal 5, for which we can refer to baselines and target setting.
-A Impact Indicator 21 (b): Primary and secondary education enrolment rates disaggregated by sex There is considerable evidence supporting the empowering effect of education even at the primary level.
-Education provides not only an ability to read and write but also to access and use basic social services in a more efficient manner.
-A Goal displaced persons, victims of sexua ecially vulnerable groups (internally al and gender-based violence, ex-combatants, in relief, early recovery and economic Output Indicator 22: Extent to which strategic planning frameworks in conflict-affected countries incorporate gender analysis, targets, indicators and budgets Disaggregated by level of inclusion of gender issues in: С Analysis • Targets • Indicators • Budgets Types of planning frameworks to be included: • United Nations-led: post-conflict needs assessments, consolidated appeal processes, common country assessments, United Nations Development Assistance Framework, integrated strategic frameworks, integrated mission planning processes National: poverty reduction strategy papers, national recovery plans, national action plans
+Type of indicator Indicator/cluster Specific consideration/criteria Feasibility indicator group Goal Women's and girls' specific reproduce post-conflict situations active health needs are met in conflict and Impact Indicator 21 (a) : Maternal mortality Maternal mortality is an important proxy for women's access to reproductive health services during and after conflict, as well as an indicator of their overall well-being.
+This indicator is currently tracked under Millennium Development Goal 5, for which we can refer to baselines and target setting. А Impact Indicator 21 (b) : Primary and secondary education enrolment rates disaggregated by sex There is considerable evidence supporting the empowering effect of education even at the primary level.
+Education provides not only an ability to read and write but also to access and use basic social services in a more efficient manner. А Goal The needs of women and girls, especially vulnerable groups (internally displaced persons, victims of sexual and gender-based violence, ex-combatants, refugees, returnees) are addressed in relief, early recovery and economic recovery programmes Output Indicator 22: Extent to which strategic planning frameworks in conflict-affected countries incorporate gender analysis, targets, indicators and budgets Disaggregated by level of inclusion of gender issues in: C • Analysis • Targets • Indicators • Budgets Types of planning frameworks to be included: • United Nations-led: post-conflict needs assessments, consolidated appeal processes, common country assessments, United Nations Development Assistance Framework, integrated strategic frameworks, integrated mission planning processes • National: poverty reduction strategy papers, national recovery plans, national action plans